MohamadSalamaMouse/STRINGIFY/README.md

 - Finding substrings & concatenating strings

-<h3 align="center"> What we are trying to do here is  creating a command line interface <i>-text Editor-</i> which also has the ability to perform some string manipulation techniques</h3>
+<h3 align="center"> What we are trying to do here is  creating a command line interface <i>-Text Editor-</i> which also has the ability to perform some string manipulation techniques</h3>